lyraguilherme/lyraguilherme.github.io/content/posts/resolving-ssh-key-exchange-errors.md

 Make sure to enable the required key exchange methods for your use case and save the `ssh_config` file before attemping a new connection.

 By following these steps, you should be able to resolve the key exchange issues and maintain stable SSH connections with legacy devices.
-If you encounter any further issues, checking the SSH logs for additional details can provide further insights into the problem.
+However, **keep in mind that you're enabling deprecated and weaker cryptographic algorithms**.